The Best Places to Score Vintage Furniture and Decor Online for Less

 When you're ready to start shopping secondhand online, check out these sites for great deals on vintage furniture and decor.

 Spanning all types of furniture and decor, AptDeco lists tons of trendy pre-owned items from some of your favorite retailers, including Anthropologie, Pottery Barn, and West Elm.
 The seller's price is listed alongside the estimated retail price, so you can decide if you're getting a fair deal.
-Based in New York City, the company takes care of delivery and assembly for local purchases.
+Serving New York, Philadelphia, and San Francisco metro areas, the company takes care of delivery and assembly for local purchases.
 If you're located elsewhere, you can still buy from the site, but you'll have to arrange shipping separately through the seller.

 Similar to Craigslist in its abundance of selections, eBay typically requires a bit of finesse to find the perfect home treasure.
 It's best to search for a specific item, then use the site's filtering tools to narrow the results by color, material, style, price, and more.
 If you're interested in a highly sought-after piece, such as an authentic midcentury piece, be prepared to do some bidding.